- Organization Overview

 Jason Sello, PhD: Department of Pharmaceutical Chemistry.
 Jason develops chemical tools for the study of complex biological phenomena, with the goal of creating new therapeutics for the treatment of infectious diseases, cancers, and neurological disorders.
 In addition, Jason will be a Chan Zuckerberg Biohub Investigator and serve as associate director of diversity in basic science faculty for the UCSF campus.

-Erika Wallender, MD: Department of Clinical Pharmacy.
+Erika Wallender, MD, MPH: Department of Clinical Pharmacy.
 Erika is an expert on infectious diseases and has spent much of her career studying how antimalarials can be optimally used for malaria prevention in Uganda.

 Balyn Zaro, PhD: Department of Pharmaceutical Chemistry.
 Balyn’s work seeks answers to why patients are more or less susceptible to cancers and infections.
 She hopes to identify individual differences in cellular metabolism to develop new, targeted treatments.